Laird

 A constant power mechanical transmission with

-seamless, ripple free, infinitely variable torque multiplying
+seamless, ripple free, infinitely variable torque

-oscillating levers in opposite directions.
-The oscillating
+oscillation of the oscillating levers in opposite

-levers are linked to the output shaft with one-way clutches in
+directions.
+The oscillating levers are linked to the output

-order to cause rotation of the shaft upon movement of the
+the shaft upon movement of the oscillating levers.
+The

 BACKGROUND OF THE INVENTION